ExitValue.ai

 What's the difference between RPM and digital therapeutics valuations?

-Remote patient monitoring (RPM) benefits from established CMS reimbursement codes (CPT 99453/54/57/58) and trades at 6-10x revenue.
-Digital therapeutics with FDA clearance can reach 10-15x — but only if reimbursement is locked in.
+Remote patient monitoring (RPM) benefits from established CMS reimbursement codes (CPT 99453/54/57/58) and trades at a revenue-multiple range.
+Digital therapeutics with FDA clearance can reach 10-15x, but only if reimbursement is locked in.
 Pear Therapeutics' bankruptcy showed FDA clearance without payer contracts is worth nothing.
 Reimbursement matters more than clearance.

 What public comps should I use for my healthtech company?

 It depends on the segment.
-For telehealth: Teladoc (TDOC) 1-3x revenue, Hims & Hers (HIMS) 2-3x.
+For telehealth: Teladoc (TDOC) a revenue-multiple range, Hims & Hers (HIMS) 2-3x.
 For provider-facing SaaS: Doximity (DOCS) 8-12x, Phreesia (PHR) 3-5x, Veeva (VEEV) 10-15x.
 For digital health platforms: Health Catalyst (HCAT), Definitive Healthcare (DH).
 Most private deals run at premium to publics but follow the same relative ordering.

 Who are the typical healthtech buyers?